 Q: The question asks for the library collections budget.
 What does that include?

 A: This would include all funds spent on print, electronic, and other materials.
 Do not include related expenses (e.g., collection development staff salaries, support materials, IT costs), or other operating expenses, building or grounds maintenance, capital expenses, or any grants to the library for collections.
+Also, do not include collection management system costs.
 For schools, please include the library collections budget for the whole district, not just one or a set of schools that may receive the grant.

 Q: The form asks for our current year budget and three previous years of actual expenditures.
 Do you want the calendar year or a fiscal year?